 Largemouth bass, the most popular sport-fish in America, populate Lake Sherwood, in the Monongahela National Forest, about 18 miles north of White Sulphur Springs.
 For those who want to make an expedition of it, the lake offers boat rentals and swimming along with picnic and camping facilities.

 Get in on the WV Gold Rush!
-The first week of April, more than 55 lakes, streams and rivers across West Virginia are stocked with 40,000-plus golden rainbow trout.
+From March 31 through April 4, 2020, more than 61 lakes, streams and rivers across West Virginia are stocked with 50,000 golden rainbow trout.
 In Greenbrier County, that includes Tuckahoe and Summit lakes.
 Although easy to identify, these prized fish can be quite elusive and caught well beyond the official trout-stocking week.
 Reel one in that includes a gold tag, and you’ve just won an exclusive Gold Rush t-shirt.
 Click HERE to request your tee.

 The Mountain State is a freshwater angler's paradise, blessed with innumerable waterways.
 Use the resources below to get the most out of your fishing adventure to the Greenbrier Valley.